WinterFreshPT/Fuzion-Hotpatcher/README.md

 Now, go back into csgo, if you're in the main menu of the game you should see a banner in the top left like so:

 ![this](http://i.imgur.com/Gb0SV1u.png)

+**Please keep in mind that this fork of AimTux Fuzion uses the Hotpatcher Injector as workaround for the [current VAC Detection of AimTux](https://github.com/LWSS/Fuzion/pull/71).**

+> Bypassing a VAC Ban by using another injector could work, but isn't proven.
+Please proceed on your own risk.

 ## Using the hack